remance/Masendor/Readme.md

 Ver 0.7 Future Visionary: Fog of War(maybe), queue command, unit form, Dismount/discard, hidden stat, line of sight, battalion information based on hidden vs sight, raise flag/ light torch and recon command, ambush bonus, daynight, Battle of Walaja, Battle of Dorylaeum

-Ver 0.8 Authentic Attraction: In game art, better looking UI (All hand (and mouse) drawn except for historical image), Battle of Isandlwana, Battle of Hwangsanbeol
+Ver 0.8 Authentic Attraction: In game art, better looking UI (All hand (and mouse) drawn except for historical image), add intro screen, Battle of Isandlwana, Battle of Hwangsanbeol

 Ver 0.9 Gaze of New Life: AI and pathfinding (The most challenging step unless cut corner to the point of braindead AI), final code optimisation before full 1.0